View GINA HOLBROOK's Obituary on CantonRep.com and share memories

 |

-Of Louisville, Ohio passed away March 18, 2019 at Aultman Hospital at the age of 58.
+Gina R. (Perry) Holbrook, age 58, of Louisville, Ohio, passed away on March 18, 2019 after a long, courageous battle with her health.
+She was born on June 5, 1960 in Zanesville, Ohio, to Richard and Esther Perry.
+Gina was a 1978 graduate and lifelong resident of Louisville.
+She spent over 40 years working at her family's business, Perry's T-Shirts/Wholesale and she had also worked for Louisville City Schools.
+Gina's strength, independence and positive outlook on life was an inspiration to her family and friends.
+Her adventurous and loving spirit will be so greatly missed by many.
+Gina loved to craft, spend time with her daughter, friends and family, enjoyed movies, theater and listening to music.
+She always knew she was going to have a good day when she heard her lucky song "Stairway to Heaven".
+Gina was the best wife, mother, grandmother, sister, aunt and friend.

-Funeral services will be held Friday at 11:00 a.m. at the Paquelet-Falk Funeral Home in Louisville with Pastor Michael Harmon of Louisville Baptist Temple officiating.
-Gina's family will receive friends Thursday evening from 5-7 p.m. and Friday morning from 9:30-10:30 a.m. at the funeral home.
+Gina is survived by her husband of 37 years, Ed Holbrook; daughter, Sarah (Bradley) Phipps; granddaughters, Brooklyn and Ava of Louisville; father, Richard Perry, Sr., of Louisville; brother, Richard (Sharon) Perry, Jr., of East Canton; sister, Mindy (Ted) Shilling of Plain Township; and many nieces and nephews, all of this area.
+Gina is preceded in death by her mother, Esther (Uphold) Perry.

-The complete obituary will be available for viewing in Thursday's paper.
-Condolences can be shared with the family online at
+Funeral Services will be held Friday, March 22nd. at 11:00 a.m., at the Paquelet-Falk Funeral Home in Louisville with Pastor Mike Harmon officiating, interment will follow in Evergreen Memorial Gardens.
+Friends may call Thursday, March 21st., from 5-7 p.m., and Friday morning from 9:30 – 10:30 a.m. at the funeral home.
+In lieu of flowers, donations can be made in honor of Gina to the Juvenile Diabetes Association.
+Condolences can be shared with the family online at: www.paqueletfalk.com

 Paquelet-Falk Funeral Home & Crematory